-- Online via a company formation agent, click here
+- Online via a company formation agent

 Difference between annual confirmation statement and annual accounts

 Both of these filing requirements are due once per year.
 That’s where the similarity ends.

 - Annual confirmation statements are used to confirm key details about the internal structure of a limited company or LLP on a certain date.
-They must be filed at Companies House at least once every 12 months.
+They must be filed at Companies House at least once every 12 months

 - Annual accounts show the financial performance and activity of a company over the course of the previous year.
-A copy must be given to members, Companies House and HMRC.
+A copy must be given to members, Companies House and HMRC

 Confirmation statements for dormant companies

 Whilst a company may not be trading, certain details about the internal structure of the business may change.
 Therefore, you must confirm that the correct information is held at Companies House and displayed on the central public register.

-11. What happens if I forget to file a confirmation statement?
+What happens if I forget to file a confirmation statement?

-If you forget to file a confirmation statement by the deadline, don’t worry too much.
-You won’t be fined for sending it late, but it is a criminal offence if you simply don’t file it at all.
+Whilst there are no automatic statutory fines for late delivery, it is a criminal offence if you simply don’t file it at all.
 Send it as soon as you remember to avoid facing any negative consequences for yourself and your company.

 If you do fail to deliver one at all, your company could be struck off the register because Companies House will assume it is no longer trading.
 If this happens, your company will cease to exist and its assets will pass to the Crown.
 Company officers/LLP members may also face prosecution.